Do Go On - 541 - The Freedom House Ambulance Service

 That was, you know, basically a big rig.

-Now, I'm wondering if Jess is bringing up this question because you've got a sick
+Now, I'm wondering if Jess is bringing up this question

-answer like you've driven a tank or something.
+Like you've driven a tank or something

-Well, can you have a think and try and think of the biggest vehicle I've driven last year?
+And try and think of the biggest vehicle I've driven

 Oh, an ambulance?

-An ambulance.
+An ambulance

-Oh my God, you were driving ambulances, of course.
+Oh my God, you were driving ambulances, of course

-And we won't.
+And we won't

 No, but...

-Just sold an ambulance.
+Just stole an ambulance

-I stole an ambulance.
+I stole an ambulance

-That's why I was missing for a few weeks last year.
+That's why I was missing for a few weeks last year

 Yeah.